AlgyJr/ios_guides/Table-View-Quickstart.md

 <a href="https://imgur.com/2r9tOJo"><img src="https://i.imgur.com/2r9tOJo.png" title="source: imgur.com" /></a>

 ### Step 5: Add code that allows configuration of your prototype cell
-Open the Assistant Editor (tuxedo view) and select your custom class.
+Open the Assistant Editor (two overlapping rings view) and select your custom class.
 Add outlets for elements you need to configure.
 You might need to add code to provide an easy way to configure the cell.